-Happy Memorial Day weekend!
-We all know there will be lots of weddings this weekend and this brings up an interesting scheduling topic.
+Memorial Day Weekend and Labor Day Weekend are right around the corner.
+We all know there will be lots of weddings those weekends and this brings up an interesting scheduling topic.
 Is it a good idea to plan your wedding on a holiday or over a holiday weekend?
 We will break it down for you below so you can make the choice that works best for you and your guests.

 - MORE TRAVEL DAYS.
 By far the biggest reason couples decide to plan their wedding on or near a holiday is because their guests will have more days off of work for travel and enjoying the festivities.